 Other sources of state revenue for transportation include motor vehicle sales tax, vehicle and driver licensing fees, interest earned on invested funds and other miscellaneous collections, and general revenue funds.
-Revenue collected through these avenues has remained relatively flat in recent years with the exception of sales taxes which are projected to grow 2.0 percent annually through 2023 and 3.0 percent thereafter.
+Revenue collected through these avenues has grown slightly over the years with the exception of miscellaneous collections.
+Motor vehicle sales taxes are projected to grow 2.0 percent annually for 2023 and 2024 and 3.0 percent thereafter.
+Motor vehicle and driver licensing fees are projected to grow 1.5 percent for 2023 and beyond.